Wenhui-Zhang-5/DFUC2024-challenge/src/data/readme.md

-This is the data file
+This is the data folder